AI voice bots are getting law firms sued. There’s a better way.

 AI Disclosure Kills the Economics

 The FTC requires disclosure when AI systems interact with consumers.
-But here’s the catch: when people know they’re talking to AI, conversion rates drop.
+However, here’s the issue: when people know they’re talking to AI, conversion rates drop.
 The cost savings from automation disappear.

-You can’t have it both ways.
+You cannot have it both ways.
 Either you disclose and lose conversions, or you don’t disclose and face regulatory action.

 Lead Brokers Are Done

 One-to-one consent destroys the lead broker model.
-They can’t legally share consent between multiple firms anymore.
+They cannot legally share consent between multiple firms anymore.

 Mass tort marketing is especially exposed.
-High-volume outreach to potential claimants requires the kind of bulk consent that’s now illegal.
-The math no longer works.
+High-volume outreach to potential claimants requires the kind of bulk consent that is now illegal.
+The economics no longer work.

 The Real Costs: Way Beyond Fines

 Penalties are just the visible part.
-The full financial damage cascades across defense costs, insurance impacts, opportunity costs, and reputational damage that can threaten firm viability.
+The full financial damage cascades across defense costs, insurance impacts, opportunity costs, and reputational damage that can threaten firm survival.

 Direct Costs